jsreport/jsreport/README.md

 **Open source platform for designing and rendering various reports.**

-jsreport lets developers to define reports using  javascript templating engines (like jsrender or handlebars) and print them into pdf using [phantomjs](http://phantomjs.org) or [fop](http://xmlgraphics.apache.org/fop/).
+jsreport is a reporting sever which lets developers define reports using  javascript templating engines (like jsrender or handlebars).
+It supports various report output formats like html, pdf, excel and others.
+It also includes advanced reporting features like user management, REST API, scheduling, designer or sending emails.

 For more informations about the platform please visit http://jsreport.net

 ## Production installation
 see [http://jsreport.net/downloads](http://jsreport.net/downloads)